qualisys/paf-documentation/README.md

 ```

 #### Separator (Introduced in QTM 2025.1)
-The Separator analysis adds a menu separator line in the `Start Processing` drop-down list.
+This analysis adds a menu separator line in the `Start Processing` drop-down list.
 It does not perform any processing but serves as a visual divider to organize analyses in the menu.

-To add a separator, define an analysis with type `Separator`:
+To add separators, first define an analysis with type `Separator`:
 ```
 Analyses:
   Separator:
     Type: Separator
 ```

-Then, include it in the list of analyses to structure the menu:
+Then, insert separators in the list of analyses to structure the menu:
 ```
   Analyses:
     - Solve skeletons